paulsonkoly/chess-3/tools/tuner/README.md

 WDL values are from white's perspective: 1.0 = white wins, 0.5 = draw, 0.0 = black wins.

+> [!NOTE] The file format is unix text, that means the lines are ending with '\n' including the last line in the file.

 ## Usage

 The same binary is used for client and server.